 Pollen season can be a frustrating time of year, especially for people with allergies.
-So as you’re beating yellow dust out of your outdoor sofa cushions and picking pollen out of your windshield wipers, it may not come as a surprise when you discover that your pool water has a yellow coat.
+So as you’re beating yellow dust out of your outdoor sofa cushions and picking pollen out of your windshield wipers, it may not be a surprise when you discover that your pool water has a yellow coat.

 Luckily, having pollen in your pool is one of the most straightforward pool-related issues to treat.
 I’ll share some of my favorite strategies here with you and help you determine if what you’re looking at is genuinely pollen.